-For browser based Simulations (Outlook Web, Skype Web...), OfficeExpert creates his own encrypted tokencache.bin file.
+For browser-based simulations (Outlook Web, Skype Web...), OfficeExpert creates its own encrypted tokencache.bin file.

 The configuration itself differs slightly compared to all the other supported Authentication mechanism of OfficeExpert.

-- Adjust the username within the section "modern"
+- Set the username within the section "modern"

 - Configure at least one Web Simulation (e.g. Outlook Web Sensor) and use Modern Authentication as Authentication Type